SophiaPerzan/NarReddit-Script/README.md

 Select script from the radio button menu.
 Set the redirect uri to <http://localhost:8080>

-Create a .env file using the .env.template
+Get the gentle forced aligner <https://github.com/lowerquality/gentle> and start the server

 Create an elevenlabs account if you do not already have one

 Get an OpenAI API key

+Create a .env file using the .env.template

 Populate the .env variables